orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 After converting the source code back to javascript (using <a href="http://js2.coffee/" target="_blank">http://js2.coffee/</a>), I started isolating the code to understand what it does and being able to migrate it to ES2015 class.

 Most of the important logics is written as an AngularJS.x controller.
 I figured this code should be an ES2015 class.
-Actually, I wanted the migrate the logics of this controller to an ES2015, So it will be agnostic to any framework/library, being able to use it anywhere &#8211; the same principal applied to ponyfoo&#8217;s dragula and his other awesome components.
+Actually, I wanted the migrate the logics of this controller to an ES2015, So it will be agnostic to any framework/library, being able to use it anywhere - the same principal applied to ponyfoo's dragula and his other awesome components.

 But first, I had to understand Angular (+2) directive concepts.

 ## Angular (+2) Directive In a Nutshell

 In Angular (+2), aside from components, there are still directives.
-There are built-in directive to the framework, such as: NgFor, NgIf, NgModel, NgClass and there&#8217;s an api for creating custom directives.
+There are built-in directive to the framework, such as: NgFor, NgIf, NgModel, NgClass and there's an api for creating custom directives.

 Essentially, a directive is something like a component.

 There are 3 kinds of directives:

-  1. A Component &#8211; using **@Component()**
+  1. A Component - using **@Component()**
-  2. A Structural Directive &#8211; using **@Directive()** &#8211; usually changes the DOM of an element &#8211; **NgIf**
+  2. A Structural Directive - using **@Directive()** - usually changes the DOM of an element - **NgIf**
-  3. An Attribute Directive &#8211; using **@Directive()** &#8211; doesn&#8217;t change the DOM, but adding behaviour
+  3. An Attribute Directive - using **@Directive()** - doesn't change the DOM, but adding behaviour

-Infinite Scroll fits well to an <a href="https://angular.io/docs/ts/latest/guide/attribute-directives.html" target="_blank">Attribute Directive (More on that on the official documentation)</a> &#8211; It adds a scroll event (behaviour) to an element and acts upon it.
+Infinite Scroll fits well to an <a href="https://angular.io/docs/ts/latest/guide/attribute-directives.html" target="_blank">Attribute Directive (More on that on the official documentation)</a> - It adds a scroll event (behaviour) to an element and acts upon it.

 Lets create the Angular (+2) wrapping code for this directive.